celt29/reading-notes/Read01.md

   - Multiple Paragraphs:
   To do a multi Paragraph BQ you do the same as for a single BQ but you add an > on each blank line between Paragraphs.
 For the 2nd or 3rd and so on paragraph you just do the > as normal.
   - Nested paragraphs:
-  You can nest a BQ by doing 2 >>'s infront of the paragraph you want to nest.
+  You can nest a BQ by doing two >>'s infront of the paragraph you want to nest.
   - BQ's can contain most Markdown formated elements but not all.
 You have to experiment.
   - BQ best practice is to put a blank line before and after.
 - Lists